rlew631/ObjectTrackingDrone/README.md

 # Object_Tracking_Drone

-for the time being all of this is for my own personal reference while putting together a properly organized project. feel free to reach out if you have questions abotu the project.
+NOTE: for the time being all of this is for my own personal reference while putting together a properly organized project. feel free to reach out if you have questions abotu the project.

-Drone w/ camera gimbal controlled by Pixhawk and Raspberry Pi running OpenCV
+**Drone w/ camera gimbal controlled by Pixhawk and Raspberry Pi running OpenCV**

 The goal of this project is to use the MavLnk protocol and OpenCV to allow object detection and tracking on a drone controlled by a pixhawk flight controller.